JuliaContainerization/SimpleContainerGenerator.jl/README.md

 When building the Docker images, make sure that Docker Desktop is set to use at least 4 GB of memory (RAM).
 If you run into errors, you should try further increasing the amount of available memory.

-SimpleContainerGenerator generates container images for containerization platforms such as Docker, Singularity, etc. If you instead want to generate virtual machine (VM) images, see [SimpleVirtualMachineGenerator](https://github.com/bcbi/SimpleVirtualMachineGenerator.jl).

 ## Installation

 ```julia